Written By: Devin Golden

 How often do Coast Guard veterans get mesothelioma?

-Mesothelioma is a rare cancer, and the Coast Guard is the smallest military branch.
-However, there are a few reported cases of Coast Guard veterans developing mesothelioma.
+Mesothelioma is a rare cancer that affects veterans at a disproportionate rate.
+While the U.S. Coast Guard is the country’s smallest military branch, there are a few cases each year of Coast Guard veterans with mesothelioma.

 Where were Coast Guard veterans exposed to asbestos?

-The U.S. Coast Guard primarily serves on ships, so asbestos exposures were similar to the Navy, which faces the highest rates of mesothelioma in the military.
+The U.S. Coast Guard primarily serves on ships, so military asbestos exposure occurred in these locations.
 Coast Guard members were also exposed in shipyards, such as the Curtis Bay Shipyard in Baltimore, Maryland.

 Are Coast Guard veterans with mesothelioma eligible for benefits?

-The VA provides Disability Compensation or Pension payments to Coast Guard veterans with mesothelioma.
-VA claims benefits could provide thousands of dollars in monthly compensation to the veteran or their surviving dependents
+The U.S. Department of Veterans Affairs (VA) provides monthly Disability Compensation or Pension to Coast Guard veterans with mesothelioma.
+VA mesothelioma benefits can provide thousands of dollars in compensation each month to the veteran and their families.
+There are also mesothelioma VA benefits for the family members of deceased veterans.

 Sources & Author